Mrs Parkinson’s Year 2 Class

 Please click here for our meet the teacher presentation.

-Term: Autumn 1
+Term: Spring 1

 Our Learning this term: